DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-instruction/spring-week-11-ect-teaching-challenge.md

 - When checking pupil understanding, first giving pupils the chance to talk (for example pair talk) before taking a variety of pupil responses.
 - Posing challenging questions which might require pupils to explain something to the teacher or to their partners, deepening their understanding of the material discussed.
-- Guided discussions, for example during the ‘We Do’ part of the lesson, with teacher prompts guiding pupils’ discussions so they elaborate on one another’s ideas (Mercer & Dawes, in EEF, 2017).
+- Guided discussions, for example during the 'We Do' part of the lesson, with teacher prompts guiding pupils' discussions so they elaborate on one another's ideas (Mercer & Dawes, in EEF, 2017).

 High-quality talk is underpinned by clear behavioural expectations.
 By reinforcing and practising these, Ms Crosby can build positive habits for how pupils engage with one another, reducing the risk of inappropriate behaviour (IES, 2008).
 In addition to clear behavioural expectations, Ms Crosby should ensure talk is:

 - Collective: Teacher and all pupils are involved in the dialogue.
 - Reciprocal: Participants listen carefully to each other.
 - Supportive: Contributions are valued and respected.
-- Cumulative: Talk builds on others’ contributions towards answering an open-ended question.
+- Cumulative: Talk builds on others' contributions towards answering an open-ended question.
 - Purposeful: Building towards a meaningful learning goal (Alexander, 2018).

 When pupils know the rules of engagement for classroom talk, for example how long they are to talk for and what each person should be doing, they are freed up to think about the material they are learning rather than behaviour.

 ### Whole class, paired and group discussion

 Ms Crosby may wish to start with whole class discussion so she can support pupils and embed her expectations.
 As a culture of effective talk develops, Ms Crosby may feel confident about setting up first pairs and then groups for pupils to discuss content together for increasing periods of time.
 Groupings can affect pupil behaviour and motivation (Tereshenko et al., 2018).
-Therefore, Ms Crosby should pre-plan groupings, but ensure that they are flexible, and monitor groups’ impacts on pupil learning and motivation, particularly for low attaining pupils.
+Therefore, Ms Crosby should pre-plan groupings, but ensure that they are flexible, and monitor groups' impacts on pupil learning and motivation, particularly for low attaining pupils.

 Some rules for pair and group work that Ms Crosby might consider introducing are: